Jaakal/client-manager/README.md

 # Client Manager

-This is a small client managing application to keep record of persons depths with some personal data regarding to them.
-The application back end is Java API and front end is a React application.
+This is a small client managing application to keep records of peoples depths with some personal data regarding to them.
+The application back end is a Java String Boot API connected with the H2 in memory database and the front end is a React application.

 <div class="button-group">
   <a href="#screenshot" class="button">Screenshot</a> |